getsentry/rfcs/text/0022-response-context.md

 # Motivation

 The [Request](https://develop.sentry.dev/sdk/event-payloads/request/) interface contains information on a HTTP request related to the event.
 However, there is no interface that contains information on a HTTP response related to the event.
-This RFC proposes a new interface called `Response` that contains information on a HTTP response related to the event.
+This RFC proposes a new interface called `Response`.

 The `Request` interface has a few limitations:
 * Does not accept arbitrary fields, so unknown fields are dropped during ingestion such as `status_code`.
 * Response `headers` are not dropped during data scrubbing, See [issue](https://github.com/getsentry/relay/issues/1501).
 * Adding `Response` data in the `Request` interface is semantically wrong anyways.

+# Background

 This is necessary to implement the `Failed HTTP Client requests automatically result in Events` feature that is described in this [DACI](https://www.notion.so/sentry/Failed-HTTP-Client-requests-automatically-result-in-Events-f6c21d2a58ce4f2c889a823fd1da0044).

-# Background

 Since the `Response` metadata is PII sensitive, it should be properly mapped, documented and scrubbed.

+The [Dart Dio HTTP Client](https://docs.sentry.io/platforms/dart/configuration/integrations/dio/) integration already adds the `Response` field in the `Contexts` interface.

 # Supporting Data